 Taking the Lead in Hygiene across PNG Mines

 The Porgera Mine purchased its first EnviroLAVs in June 2015, based on recommendations from within the industry.
 The environmentally friendly nature and ease of maintenance were both seen as significant advantages of the EnviroLAV.
 However, the biggest driving factor for PJV was to improve health and hygiene standards across their underground mine.
 At the time, waste management facilities within the mine were limited.

 The Porgera Mine has seven Standard EnviroLAVs on-site, spread throughout the underground mine.
 The toilets are on concrete pads, set at 1 meter high for ease of emptying.
 Their presence on site has meant that the contained waste can be flushed directly into the mine sewage treatment plant, resulting in no more direct handling and waste transportation to the surface.
-The solid, robust construction of the toilets has weathered well in the harsh underground environment of the Porgera Mine.
+In addition, the solid, robust construction of the toilets has weathered well in the harsh underground environment of the Porgera Mine.